liudawen0909/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 I chose the architecture which used in the Lenet project, because this architecture is quite straight forward to me.
 And It also quite suitable for this project.

 * What were some problems with the initial architecture?

 In the training stage the accurcy keep jumping, for example in one epoch the accurcy already arrived 0.94, but in next epoch it jump back to 0.91.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?

 I decrease the learning rate to 0.0009, and increase the epochs.
 In this way, the accurcy will be more stable at the end of training stage.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
+I choose the Lenet architecture
 * Why did you believe it would be relevant to the traffic sign application?
+Because in previous lesson, I learned that, it work well for numbers.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I think for training set it should be quite high, but validation set and test set could be lower, but the accurcy value should be quite close for validation set and test set.

 ### Test a Model on New Images